Tourism in the Canary Islands

 Tourism is an essential part of the economy of the Canary Islands, a Spanish archipelago located in the Atlantic Ocean, 100 kilometres (62 miles) west of Morocco.
 Seven main islands and six islets make up the Canary Islands.
-They had more than 9 million foreign incoming tourists in 2007.
+They had 16 million visitors in 2023.
 Tourists seeking sunshine and beaches first began to visit the Canaries in large numbers in the 1960s.
 The Canary Islands are a leading European tourist destination with very attractive natural and cultural resources.

 Nationalities

 By nationalities that visit the Canary Islands, the destinations preferred by the British are Tenerife and Lanzarote, capturing 46.7% and 25% of their arrivals respectively; the Germans are distributed in a balanced way between Fuerteventura (29.8%), Gran Canaria (28.9%) and Tenerife (26.1%);

 Nordic people mostly choose Gran Canaria (58.7%) and Spaniards Tenerife (46%).